Navina Bole

 Navina Bole is an Indian television actress.
 She is known for playing the role of Diya Bhushan in Miley Jab Hum Tum (2008), Priya in Jeannie Aur Juju (2014) and Tia in Ishqbaaaz (2016).

-Career
+Early life and education

 Navina Bole was born in Mumbai.
 She received a degree in commerce and trained as a Bharat Natyam dancer.

+Career

 She started her career with modeling before appearing in television commercials for brands including Fair & Lovely, Dabur Vatika, Fair one, Chevrolet, Reliance, and Nokia.
 She has also done music videos for Jagjit Singh, Ghulam Ali, Abida Parveen, Amaan & Ayaan Ali Bangash, DJ Jayanta Pathak & DJ Taral.

 Personal life

 Navina Bole dated actor-producer Karran Jeet and became engaged to him on 22 January 2017.
 They married in March 2017.